Purpose

 PARTITION BY HASH(SYS_SESSION_ID) PARTITIONS 16;

-When you execute the INSERT statement, the system will insert the session ID and session creation time of the current session into the SYS_SESSION_ID and SYS_SESS_CREATE_TIME columns by default.
+When executing an INSERT statement, the system automatically inserts the current session's session ID and session creation time into the SYS_SESSION_ID and SYS_SESS_CREATE_TIME columns.

-You can drop a temporary table while executing a DML statement.
-All data in the temporary table will be permanently deleted.
-This behavior differs from that in Oracle, where the DROP operation is not allowed until all sessions release their resources on the temporary table.
+Similar to regular tables, you can execute the DROP statement while executing DML operations.
+All data in the temporary table will be deleted.
+This behavior differs from Oracle, where the DROP statement can only be executed after all sessions have released the temporary table resources.

 |---|---|---|---|